 Detect misalignment before it compounds into escalation, churn, or compliance risk.

-Edge of RTIM integrates into existing CX and AI environments as a deterministic integrity layer — operating alongside decisioning, workflow, and agent systems.
+It integrates into existing CX and AI environments as a deterministic integrity layer — operating alongside decisioning, workflow, and agent systems.

 The Business Problem

-It accumulates across interactions, channels, and time.
+The gap is often subtle — and it accumulates across interactions, channels, and time.

 What Edge of RTIM Addresses